bdcrops/module-contactpreferences/README.md

 This module is used as Customer Contact Preferences for all BDCrops Magento 2 extensions.

+## Goal
+- Adding contact preferences to customer accounts
+- Customer-related functionality is central to Magento

 ## 1. How to install & upgrade ContactPreferences